himanshu-nimonkar/global-earthquake-seismicity-analysis/README.md

 All data preprocessing is performed directly inside the notebook.

+###Dataset Citation
+If you use this dataset, please cite it as:
+BwandoWando.
+Earthquakes around the world from 1900–2025.
+Kaggle, 2025.
+Available online: https://www.kaggle.com/datasets/bwandowando/earthquakes-around-the-world-from-1900-2025

 ## Methodology
 The workflow follows the pipeline illustrated in the flowchart above and includes: